sodadata/docs/soda-cl/filters.md

 * customize dynamic [check names](#example-customize-a-check-name)
 * define dynamic in-check values; see examples below
 * define dynamic in-check filters; see [example](#example-use-a-variable-in-an-in-check-filter) below
+* replace any value anywhere in your checks with a scan-time value

 To provide a variable at scan time, as with dynamic dataset filters or with in-check values, add a `-v` option to the scan command and specify the key:value pair for the variable, as in the following example.
 ```shell